Switch-modder/dvcbs-reloaded/README.md

 * Shows the usage page.

 `-dm`
-* This downloads the latest OTA from DDL's servers and mounts it in ./oskrlatest.
+* This downloads the latest OTA from wire's server and mounts it in mounted/.

 `-m {dir}`
-* example when mounting oskrlatest (if already downloaded): `./dvcbs.sh -m`
+* example when mounting oskrlatest (if already downloaded): `./dvcbs-reloaded.sh -m`
-* example when mounting OTA in your own directory: `./dvcbs.sh -m otawire`
+* example when mounting OTA in your own directory: `./dvcbs-reloaded.sh -m otawire`
 * This will mount the OTA or apq8009-robot-sysfs.img in the directory you give it.
-If you used -dm, this will automatically detect the oskrlatest folder and you don't have to provide a dir.
+If you used -dm, this will automatically detect the mounted folder and you don't have to provide a dir.

 `-b {versionbase} {versioncode} {dir}`
-* example when building oskrlatest: `./dvcbs.sh -b 1.8.0 123`
+* example when building oskrlatest: `./dvcbs-reloaded.sh -b 1.8.0 123`
-* example when building in your own dir: `./dvcbs.sh -b 1.8.0 123 otawire`
+* example when building in your own dir: `./dvcbs-reloaded.sh -b 1.8.0 123 otawire`
 * This builds the OTA or apq8009-robot-sysfs.img in the directory you give it.
-If you don't have a directory, it will try to find the oskrlatest folder.
+If you don't have a directory, it will try to find the mounted folder and build for OSKR robots.

 `-bt {versionbase} {versioncode} {type} {dir}`
 * This builds the OTA or apq8009-robot-sysfs.img in the dirctory you give it, but with a certain build type. whiskey, dev, and oskr are your options.